Skip to Main Content

 We can consider performance as the set of all those actions that allow the athlete to make their potential.
 The term performance is of sporting derivation, this does not mean that we can refer to a wider context, where by performance we mean a performance in any area that provides for a commitment of a certain level.

-We remain in the sports world.
-Physical preparation and technical preparation can be at the highest levels, but if we cannot field an optimal performance, all our potential will remain unrealized.
-We can be at most physical fitness and have a high technical-tactical preparation in our sporting discipline, but it will be our performance that allows us to express how much we really are able to offer .
+Let's stay in the world of sport.
+Our physical and technical preparation can be top-notch, but if we fail to deliver an optimal performance, our full potential will remain unrealized.
+We can be at our best physically and possess advanced technical and tactical preparation in our sport, but it will be our performance that allows us to express our true potential.

 Fear of failure and performance